Be-/coming , is our smoldering to Be-/ing , constructing a narrative

 like an arrow shot into no longer distance .
 The blood-splattered

-like a scar made sacred on concrete sidewalks : a biased God
+like a festering scar made sacred in cellphone videos : a biased God

 pointing a gun directly at our targeted diaspora .
 The cam footage